cve415/RISC-V-Workshop/replit.md

 ## Overview

 This is a full-stack web application built to deliver an interactive RISC-V hands-on workshop presentation.
-The application features a slide-based presentation system with navigation controls, table of contents, and responsive design optimized for educational content delivery.
+The application features a modern document reader interface with a left sidebar table of contents, smooth scrolling navigation, and responsive design optimized for educational content delivery.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+UI/UX preferences: Modern, non-slide deck interactive design with left sidebar table of contents.

 ## System Architecture